tavinus/pdfScale/README.md

  i, identify  Forces the use of ImageMagick's Identify

 Notes:
- - Page size detection will try different modes until it gets a page size, or you can force a mode with -m 'mode'
+ - Adaptive Page size detection will try different modes until it gets a page size.
+You can force a mode with -m 'mode'
  - Options must be passed before the file names to be parsed
  - The output filename is optional.
 If no file name is passed the output file will have the same name/destination of the